percona/percona-server/doc/source/tokudb/toku_backup.rst

 enables or disables the safe-slave mode, and :variable:`--tokudb-backup-safe-slave-timeout`, which defines the maximum amount of time in seconds to wait until temporary tables disappear.
-The ``safe-slave`` mode, when used with ``LOCK BINLOG FOR BACKUP``, the slave SQL thread is stopped and checked to see if temporary tables produced by the slave exist or do not exist.
-If temporary tables exist, the slave SQL thread is restarted until there are no temporary tables or a defined timeout is reached.
+The ``safe-slave`` mode, when used with ``LOCK BINLOG FOR BACKUP``, the replica SQL thread is stopped and checked to see if temporary tables produced by the replica exist or do not exist.
+If temporary tables exist, the replica SQL thread is restarted until there are no temporary tables or a defined timeout is reached.

 You should not use this option for group-replication.